-Who doesn't love fried chicken?
+Who doesn't love Korean fried chicken?
 These crispy deep-fried tenderloins are marinated in a spicy sauce, adding to their incredible taste, served with a tangy homemade gochujang aioli.

 This Korean marinade should be a staple in any household!

-This Korean perilla leaf kimchi is a simple Korean side dish made with marinated perilla leaves in a delicious medley of soy sauce & Korean red pepper flakes.
+This Korean perilla leaf kimchi is a simple Korean side dish with marinated perilla leaves in a delicious medley of soy sauce & Korean red pepper flakes.

 Tteokbokki is one of the most popular Korean street foods in Korea.
 Soft yet chewy rice cakes slobbered with spicy chili paste gochujang sauce that you will see everywhere in Korea.

-Authentic flavored Korean cabbage kimchi from scratch within 30 minutes.
+Some kimchi recipes take a long time, but not this one.
+Enjoy homemade traditional Korean cabbage kimchi from scratch within 30 minutes.

-A hot, bubbling and spicy kimchi tofu stew (Kimchi Jjigae) made with a seafood broth chocked full of pork and shrimp.
+A hot, bubbling, and spicy kimchi tofu stew (Kimchi Jjigae) made with a seafood broth chocked full of pork and shrimp.
 Comfort food, right there.